 Arlene deSousa became ill in April 2016 and was temporarily moved from her assisted living facility to a nursing home in Tampa, Florida to convalesce.
 Bonnie at that time was being cared for by a friend of Arlene’s in the area.
 Bonnie was supposed to have had a short stay with Arlene’s friend while Arlene convalesced in order to return to the assisted living a facility.

-While he was visiting her, Arlene asked her son, Charles Oropallo, if he would mind just temporarily bringing Bonnie, who just turned 8 years old, to visit with him and his wife, Susan Oropallo, until she could get back to her assisted living residence.
-Charles and Susan agreed they’d care for Bonnie long enough for Charles’s mom to return home.
-Bonnie traveled up the coast to Peterborough, New Hampshire, where she would stay with them.
+While he was visiting her, Arlene asked her son, Charles Oropallo, if he would mind just temporarily bringing Bonnie, who just turned 9 years old, to visit with him and his wife, Susan Oropallo, until she could get back to her assisted living residence.
+Charles and Susan Oropallo agreed they’d care for Bonnie long enough for Charles’s mom to return home.
+Bonnie traveled up the east coast with Charles by car to Peterborough, New Hampshire, where she would stay with Susan and Charles.

-From the time of her arrival with Charles and Susan, Bonnie’s full time job was as the CharlesWorks greeter.
+From the time of her arrival with Charles and Susan Oropallo, Bonnie’s full time job was as the CharlesWorks greeter.

 Whenever web clients came to talk about websites or vendors came to talk to CharlesWorks they got to meet Bonnie.
 She always had a wagging tail and was so happy to see everyone.